Teeth, glorious teeth!

 - Sleep problems

-- Loose stools because of the baby’s increased level of saliva
+- Loose stools or constipation because of the baby’s increased level of saliva

 - Burping becomes harder as all focus is on the discomfort in their teeth, this contributes to the irritability and sleep problems.